Reading Group

 Democracy & Virtue in the American Tradition

-This reading group is open to graduate students in any discipline.
+Led by Justin Hawkins, this reading group is open to Yale students.
 Space is limited; to sign up or for more information please contact Peter Wicks.

 Nov 13 | Frederick Douglass